What is the SharePoint Online Management Shell?

 How do I get permissions and set up the environment?

-To use SharePoint Online PowerShell commands, you must be a SharePoint Online global administrator.
+To use SharePoint Online PowerShell commands, you must be a SharePoint Online Administrator.

 Before you can run SharePoint Online commands, you must install the SharePoint Online Management Shell module and connect to the SharePoint Online service.
 For more information, see Connect SharePoint Online